-Water is needed for IPO and its subsidiary schools' operations and its students, faculty, employees.
+Water is necessary for IPO and its subsidiary schools' operations and its students, faculty, employees.
 The main risk associated with water withdrawal and consumption is water shortage.
-There was no water shortage due to adequate water supply in Metro Manila, Luzon and Mindanao.
-For the IPO schools, water consumption slightly increased due to the resumption of full face to face classes in most of
+In 2024, there was no declared or reported water shortage due to adequate water supply in Metro Manila, Luzon and Mindanao in despite the projected El Niño in most areas in the Philippines.
+For the IPO schools, water consumption significantly increased due to the resumption of normal operations and increased its student population, which negated the previous years' reductions due to the pandemic.
+However, the consumption for 2024 is still significantly lower than the pre-pandemic and 2020 levels.

-In 2023, the IPO schools continued to implement various programs and activities to reduce water use such as reducing watering of plants, and quickly fixing leaks or other defects.
+In 2024, the IPO schools continued to implement various programs and activities to reduce water use such as reduced and scheduled watering of plants, and quickly fixing leaks or other defects.
 Water reduction initiatives such as regular preventive maintenance, installation of low-flow fixtures, and usage of rainwater collection systems were already in place which contributed to the reduction in consumption.
 Both Mapua and MCM collect rainwater for use such as cleaning and watering plants.

 IPO is still in the process of integrating approaches and identifying opportunities across all subsidiary schools.
-However, individually, the schools already implemented several initiatives designed to conserve water (i.e., collection of rainwater for watering plants and immediate repair of leaks).
+However, individually, the IPO schools already implemented several initiatives designed to conserve water (i.e., collection of rainwater for watering plants and immediate repair of leaks).
 These initiatives may be further enhanced and improved to help in the water conservation efforts of the company.